tdebaets/common/CONTRIBUTING.md

 ### Keeping your topic branch up-to-date

-To keep your topic branch up-to-date with the changes in the official repository, first make sure that you have committed your changes or `git stash` them.
+To keep your topic branch up-to-date with the changes in the official repository, first make sure that you have either committed your changes or have stashed them using `git stash`.
 Then run `update.bat upstream master` again.
 Don't forget to run `git stash pop` afterwards if needed.

 ### Rebasing your topic branch on top of master